chadlrnsn/ueoffset-rs/README.md

 # UE Offset Finder

+> [!IMPORTANT]
+> ⚠️ This repository is under heavy development.
+Structure and other stuff may change daily.

 Modular tool for finding Unreal Engine offsets and exporting them to JSON format. **Works as a DLL injectable into the game.**

 ## Features